Programs > Brochure

 - Quick access to the Galway city center and all of its music, pubs and restaurants

-- Housing is with degree students and other IFSA-Butler students in modern student apartments within walking distance of the campus
+- Housing is with degree students in modern student apartments within walking distance of the campus

 - Housing has kitchens available for student use